 Responsibility for monitoring compliance

 - The In-House Solicitor is responsible for monitoring compliance with this policy and reporting any breaches to the Vice-Chancellor.

 - A current staff member who makes a protected disclosure contrary to this policy, or a line manager who does not respond to disclosures in accordance with this policy, may be subject to disciplinary action under the Staff Code of Conduct; examples of situations where a disclosure will not be protected under this policy are if:

 - the person making the disclosure knows the disclosure is false, or

 - the person making the disclosure is acting in bad faith.

-- If a breach of this policy is found to have been committed by a person to whom this policy applies other than a current student or staff member, any action or process to deal with the breach must be decided on consultation with the Vice-Chancellor and, if the Vice-Chancellor agrees, the Chancellor.
+- If a breach of this policy is found to have been committed by a person to whom this policy applies other than a current staff member, any action or process to deal with the breach must be decided on consultation with the Vice-Chancellor and, if the Vice-Chancellor agrees, the Chancellor.